Lead to Healing is:

 a way for them to “lead (others) to healing.”

 Lead to Healing now provides the pathway to walk one-on-one with people on their own journeys of growth and healing.
+And the team is growing, with Coaches and admin staff who are passionate about their own growth and walking with others on their journeys.

 Katie’s Training & Experience: